-You may be concerned that your loved one left behind debts that have to be repaid.
+You may be concerned that the person who died left behind debts that have to be repaid.

 Personal loans, credit cards and overdrafts

 You are only liable (responsible) for those debts that you yourself have signed for.
 If you are having difficulty making repayments on a loan in your own name or in joint names, you should let the company know what has happened and ask for time to work out what you can afford, given your changed circumstances.